 - Live hunt with an experienced hunting mentor

 Workshop presenters include staff from the Illinois Natural History Survey, Illinois Department of Natural Resources, and several partner organizations.
-See the Upcoming Workshops if you are interested in learning to hunt and helping wildlife conservation in Illinois!

 Interested in Mentoring workshop participants?
 Email: email@example.com